ropensci-archive/roweb2/content/blog/2018-03-13-ode-to-testing.md

 <br>
 <div style="font-size: 1em"> [Writing GitHub-integrated packaged analyses makes me feel like this.
 And, **yes**, I really do main D.Va.](https://en.wikipedia.org/wiki/D.Va)</div>
 </center>

-[^1]: For example, I'm sure there is a good and worthy reason as to why it says **error embedding** at the bottom of the page, but for the life of me I couldn't figure out why.